We Aim to Bring Much-Needed Medicines to Patients as Quickly and Efficiently as Possible

 SY-1365 is a first-in-class selective cyclin-dependent kinase 7 (CDK7) inhibitor that is in a Phase 1 clinical trial in patients with ovarian and breast cancers.
 Data from the completed dose escalation portion of the Phase 1 study of SY-1365 in patients with advanced solid tumors demonstrated biological activity, as well as early signs of clinical activity, at tolerable doses.
 In preclinical studies, SY-1365 has demonstrated robust anti-tumor activity in multiple preclinical models of cancer, including ovarian and hormone receptor-positive (HR-positive) breast cancers.
 SY-1365 has also been shown preclinically to preferentially kill cancer cells over non-cancerous cells and lower the expression of key cancer-driving genes.
 The early clinical data, together with the preclinical data, provide a strong rationale for further investigating the potential of SY-1365 in clinical trials.

 The ongoing Phase 1 clinical trial is a multi-center, open-label trial exploring the safety and anti-tumor activity of SY-1365 in in multiple patient populations with ovarian and HR-positive breast cancers as a single agent and in combination with standard-of-care therapies.
-Specifically, the trial is evaluating SY-1365 as a single agent in recurrent ovarian clear cell cancer patients; as a single agent in high-grade serous ovarian cancer patients who have relapsed after three or more prior therapies; in combination with carboplatin in high-grade serous ovarian cancer patients who have relapsed after one or more prior therapies; and in combination with fulvestrant in patients with HR-positive metastatic breast cancer who have progressed after treatment with a CDK4/6 inhibitor.
+Specifically, the trial is evaluating SY-1365 as a single agent in relapsed ovarian clear cell cancer patients; as a single agent in high-grade serous ovarian cancer patients who have relapsed after three or more prior therapies; in combination with carboplatin in high-grade serous ovarian cancer patients who have relapsed after one or more prior therapies; and in combination with fulvestrant in patients with HR-positive metastatic breast cancer who have progressed after treatment with a CDK4/6 inhibitor.
 An additional cohort is enrolling patients with any solid tumor accessible for biopsy to further evaluate SY-1365.